justinmahar/SublimeCSAutocompletePlus/README.md

 CoffeeScript Autocomplete Plus has the following configurable settings:

+In `CoffeeScript Autocomplete Plus.sublime-settings`:

 * Excluded directories -- `coffee_autocomplete_plus_excluded_dirs`
   - Directories to exclude from searching for CoffeeScript classes, functions and variables.
 * Aliases for `this` keyword -- `coffee_autocomplete_plus_this_aliases`
   - Due to lexical scoping you sometimes need to assign an alias for `this`, such as `that` or `self`.
 This config setting allows you to add or remove aliases that cause autocomplete to behave just like using `this` would.
+* Mappings for the return types of special functions, like jQuery. -- `coffee_autocomplete_plus_function_return_types`
+  - You may want to make calls directly off of special functions.
+For example, when using jQuery, you might type `$(selector).` and want some autocomplete suggestions.
+If you have a custom type defined, you can map the returns of function names, like `$` and `jQuery`, to that custom type.
+See the next config section for defining custom types.

+In ``CoffeeScript Autocomplete Plus Custom Types.sublime-settings`:

+* Custom types, allowing libraries like jQuery -- `coffee_autocomplete_plus_this_aliases`
+  - If you would like to define custom types, put them here.
+I have partially started jQuery.

 To configure these settings, open Preferences -> Package Settings -> CoffeeScript Autocomplete Plus -> Settings.
 It is not recommended that you change the Default settings as they will be overwritten by plugin updates.
 Instead, make your changes in User settings, which will override the Default settings.